-This is one of my favourite Street Photography images of people sitting on lounge chairs in Times Square New York City.
-My image was featured at a workshop with Jay Maisel.
+This New York Times Square image is one of my favorite Street Photography images of people sitting on lounge chairs in Times Square New York City.
+My photo was featured at a workshop with Jay Maisel.
 Jay is a New York photographer.
 He is known for photographing many Sport’s Illustrated swimsuit models.
 His awards include the Art Directors Club Hall of Fame, the Lifetime Achievement Award from the American Society of Media Photographers, and the Infinity Award from the International Center of Photography.
 During this workshop, Jay loved this image.
-In fact he went on to say that he has seen virtually every conceivable image shot in New York, but this one was unique.
-This despite he constant comment about my images lacking color (which is a signature style of mine for street photography).
+He went on to say that he has seen virtually every conceivable image shot in New York, but this one was unique.

 Section of Times Square New York City

-The uniqueness stems from the fact that the section of Times square New York was closed to vehicles for a short time giving residents the opportunity to just lounge around on the street that is normally congested with thousands of tourists daily.
+The uniqueness stems from the fact that the section of Times Square New York was closed to vehicles for a short time, allowing residents to lounge around on the street usually congested with thousands of tourists daily.

 People, people, everywhere.
-People sit among one of the most well-loved, and recognized places in the world.
-Here you see a moment captured in a Time Square New York image.
+People sit among one of the most well-loved and recognized places in the world.
+Here you see a moment captured in a Times Square New York image.

 On this steamy and humid day in July, we get a brief glimpse of what defines The Big Apple.
-Native New Yorkers, tourists, and other visitors come together in one place as they go about their business, and as they pass through this well-traveled location.
+Native New Yorkers, tourists, and other visitors come together in one place as they go about their business and as they pass through this well-traveled location.
 Some walk, some hurry, some shuffle, and some sit.
-No matter their purpose, they all contribute to the typical busy scene on a New York City street.
+They all contribute to the typical busy scene on a New York City street, no matter their purpose.

 A moment is frozen in time.
 The heart of a city beats on.
 Welcome to the magic made by a specific place where the whole world unites, if but for a second.